 “Financing all or part of a college education is necessary for most students across the country,” explains Laura Lamontagne, Ph.D, associate professor of economics at Framingham State University.
 “Usually, the best way to borrow money for college is by federal student loans.
 However, this might not always be a possibility if a student does not qualify for federal aid or needs additional funding for education expenses.”

-This article shows where in the United States households are struggling with especially-high levels of both student loan and credit card debt.
-To help you avoid that type of problem, we review the different characteristics of student loan and credit card debt and provide guidelines for when each type of borrowing is appropriate for getting through college.
+There are plenty of places in the United States where households are struggling with especially-high levels of both student loan and credit card debt (more on where it’s highest below).
+To help you avoid that type of problem, however, let’s first review the different characteristics of student loan and credit card debt and provide guidelines for when each type of borrowing is appropriate for getting through college.

 Cost advantage of student loan debt

 According to the Federal Student Aid office of the U.S. Department of Education, the interest rate on undergraduate student loans for the 2020-2021 school year was 2.75%.

 In contrast, Federal Reserve figures show that the average interest rate charged on credit card debt is currently 15.91%.
 That rate could be much higher if you have poor credit.

 That difference would amount to an extra $1,316 per year in interest cost on every $10,000 in debt if you borrowed on a credit card instead of via a federal student loan.

 At a 2.75% student loan interest rate, you could pay $10,000 of student loan debt off in 15 years with a monthly payment of $68.
 In contrast, at the typical credit card rate of 15.91% it would take a monthly payment of $146.40 to pay $10,000 in debt off in 15 years.